franout/CTH_HPC/report/report_f.md

 **Locality**
   According to wikipedia locality is defined as:
-  	    "the tendency of a processor to access the
+  >the tendency of a processor to access the same set of memory locations reptitively over
-	      same set of memory locations reptitively over a short period of time" -[wikipedia:Locality of reference]
+  > a short period of time
+  >*-[wikipedia:Locality of reference]*

   Exploiting this principle we can use this to access arrays in a faster way, increasing performance.
   Most arrays can be put within one cache line.
 Caching reduces direct access to memory and keeps